parhambt/parhambt/README.md

 - a big fan of Linux and The ideology of open source software

-Activity and learning in the fields of artificial intelligence and machine vision and data science and always interested in learning new things
+Activity and learning in the fields of artificial intelligence and computer vision and data science and always interested in learning new things

 ### language and skills